 Do a pre-Ramadan cleanse in your home.
 Pay special attention to the kitchen because you will probably get busy there a lot.
 Declutter the pantry and clean out the fridge.
 Maybe do a simplified kitchen spring clean.
 Stock up on things that you don’t want to hunt down in Ramadan.
 (For me, these are cat litter and beverages!)

 Check your freezer, discard rotten items and note what is in stock.
 Then fill your freezer with more food.
-Check out the Ninja Guide to baking and learn how to freeze baking goods and doughs and batters.

 Clear your schedule in Ramadan from unnecessary things to have more time for devotions or rest.
 Schedule appointments before or after the holy month.
 Especially, clear the last 10 days of Ramadan so you can have a little retreat to concentrate on worship and reading as much as you can.
 I know as a homemaker and mother this is not easy.
+God knows your struggles.
 Try and do your best, even if you only have an hour of uninterrupted time.
 Make that time count.
 Make sure it is not drained by mundane tasks or watching series only.

 Get prepared financially